RamXX/freqtrade-public-bots/README.md

 This version does not use exit signals but increases the accuracy of entries and relies on ROI/stoploss only for exits.
 Hyperopted for the config file portfolio.
 8. `HyperStra_GSN_SMAOnly`
 By @Farhad#0318.
 Idea from GodStraNew_SMAOnly.
 Performs well in sideways markets.
+9. `EMA_8_21_cross_1`
+Basic EMA 8/21 cross strategy on weekly.
+Barebones.
+Just to test the idea.
+10. `EMA_8_21_cross_2`
+Based on [10], this version triggers a buy only if the EMA 8 is over the 21 AND if the current and previous candles close above the EMA 8.
+For selling, we're still assuming a downward cross.
+11. `EMA_8_21_cross_3`
+Based on [10], this version triggers a buy only if the EMA 8 is over the 21 AND if the current and previous candles close above the EMA 8.
+For selling, we also need the current and previous candle close below the EMA 21.
+12. `EMA_8_21_cross_4`
+Based on [10],  this version triggers a buy only if the EMA 8 is over the 21 AND if the current and previous candles close above the EMA 8.
+For selling, we also need the current and previous candle close below the EMA 21.
+This version adds an additiona constraing: buys only happen over the 200 SMA.
+Sales happen if the close gets below that line also.

 # Disclaimer
 * These strategies come with no warranties whatsoever.
 Use at your own risk.